 b) Issue a formal caution;

 c) Require you to do community service or pay compensation for the damage you have created;

 d) Require you to attend Family Conferences;

 If you are under 18 and you are charged with a graffiti crime and then found guilty, depending on the case a court can:

-b) Require you to pay compensation to the person whose property you did the graffiti on;
+b) Make you pay money to the person whose property you did the graffiti on;

-c) Give you a fine as high as $2,500 (the amount of the fine will depend on the circumstances;
+c) Give you a fine as high as $2,500 (the amount of the fine will depend on the circumstances).